• Skip to primary navigation

 Serving suggestions

-A garnish of seeds, nuts or roast chickpeas will add a lovely crunch and a little protein to your super green soup.
+A garnish of seeds, nuts or crunchy roasted chickpeas will add a little protein to your super green soup.
 You might also like to serve it alongside these quick flat breads, or oat and wholemeal crackers.

 Storage